Related videos:

 According to data from the Florida Immigration Control Board, Miami Springs recorded 75 immigration-related encounters between August 2025 and May 2026, resulting in 50 arrests, 16 of which were classified as immigration arrests.

-From a sample of 48 encounters over six months in Miami Springs, 28 of the individuals involved were Cuban nationals, according to state data.
+Out of a sample of 48 encounters over six months in Miami Springs, 28 of the individuals involved were Cuban nationals, according to state data.

 The new chief indicated that his priority in Doral will be traffic, not immigration.
 "One of the main issues in Miami Springs was traffic, and traffic was a big problem for us, for the residents," he said.
 "And it affected me deeply because I lived there."

-Doral approved in April 2025 a collaboration agreement with ICE under the 287(g) program, as part of a massive expansion of that scheme throughout South Florida.
+Doral approved a collaboration agreement with ICE in April 2025 under the 287(g) program, as part of a massive expansion of that scheme throughout South Florida.

 "The men and women of the Doral Police Department may feel that they are never fully trusted," he warned.

-Alongside Castillo, the new deputy chief Jonathan Dweck, a 24-year veteran of the Miami-Dade Sheriff’s Office, will take the oath on June 17, with a salary of $170,000.
-Castillo will earn $240,000 annually, compared to the $154,500 he earned in Miami Springs.
+Alongside Castillo, the new deputy chief Jonathan Dweck, a 24-year veteran of the Miami-Dade Sheriff's Office, will take the oath on June 17, with a salary of $170,000.
+Castillo will earn $240,000 annually, compared to the $154,500 he made in Miami Springs.

 The outgoing chief Edwin López, a Cuban-American with over 28 years of experience, was appointed in May as the new chief of the Miami Police Department with an annual salary of $325,000.